Harry Potter and all characters, etc. belong to J.K. Rowling, not me.

 "Yes."
 Harry handed the man his wand, which was confirmed to be holly and phoenix feather, in use for four years.
 It was then handed back and Harry replaced it in its holster while waiting for his aunt, whose stated purpose was to accompany him, was finished.
 They then boarded the elevator and rode it to level two, and walked past several Ministry personnel until they came to the Office of Records, a division of the Department of Magical Law Enforcement.

-"Good day," said the woman behind the desk.
+"Good day," greeted the woman behind the desk.
 She was middle-aged and dressed in purple robes.
 According to the sign on the desk, her name was Martha Noweetalle.

-"Good day to you, Martha," said Minerva, who was obviously acquainted with her.
+"Good day to you, Martha," replied Minerva, who was obviously acquainted with her.

 "What can I do for you, Headmistress McGonagall?"